 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Princeville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Princeville has few renters and college students.
 But the biggest reason it is quieter in Princeville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Princeville may be for you.

-Princeville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Princeville doesn't have a public transportation system that people use for their commute.

 The citizens of Princeville have a very low rate of college education: just 6.76% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.